BellaMrx/WebDevelopment_Basics/README.md

 	      - Graph databases store data in the form of graphs, where the nodes of the graph represent individual records and the edges represent the relationships between those records ( https://neo4j.com/ and https://www.arangodb.com/ )
 	      - Column-oriented databases store the data in columns, where the individual columns are not part of a table, but are managed separately ( https://cassandra.apache.org/ and https://hbase.apache.org )

+  * #### Part_1 - using relational databases in Node.js
+    - for this example I use SQLite under Node.js with sqlite3 (https://www.npmjs.com/package/sqlite3)
+    - can be installed with the help of Node.js Package Manager using the command "npm install sqlite3".
+    - for starting the webservice again "node start.js".

+ ##### A good introduction to the commands supported by SQLite can be found, for example, on the SQLite homepage at https://sqlite.org/lang.html.

 ---------------------------------------------------------------------------------------------------------------
  ## 14 - Testing web applications (Testing)
-  * #### Part_1 - Run automated test in JavaScript
-   - Unit testing in JavaScript
-   - for this example I use the test framework Jest ( https://jest.io/ ) to write unit tests for JavaScript
-   - to run jest just enter command "npx"(node.js) then "npx jest:" ( https://jestjs.io/docs/en/expect )

-   ### Basic
+   ### Basics
    - Automated tests help you produce more robust code that has a clean interface, is easier to test, and that you can safely optimize.
    - There are several types of tests, of which the following are particularly relevant for web development:
 	    - Over component testsas they test individual components on code level for example classes or functions.